Walk...

 How does faith come to you?

 It is a gift from God; you cannot earn it.
-Ephesians 2:8 says, “For by grace you are saved through faith, and that is not of yourselves: it is the gift of God, not of works lest any man should boast.”
+Ephesians 2:8-9 says, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”

 Like in Mark 4, Luke 8 and Matthew 13, faith works like a planted seed.
 God’s Word is the seed; your heart is the soil.
 But it is only a seed, and you must make the choice to allow it to grow and bear fruit.